 in emptiness there is no form, no feeling, no perception, no mental formations, no consciousness.

-If you are studying the Heart Sutra or are fascinated by the beauty of Chinese and Japanese calligraphy you can find a different copy of the Heart Sutra in my book The Heart Sutra in Calligraphy: A Visual Appreciation of The Perfection of Wisdom.
+If you are studying the Heart Sutra and are fascinated by the beauty of Chinese and Japanese calligraphy you can find a different copy of the Heart Sutra in my book The Heart Sutra in Calligraphy: A Visual Appreciation of The Perfection of Wisdom.
 This copy of the Heart Sutra, entirely brushed by myself, marries the emptiness teachings to the ancient characters of the Chinese seal script and gives you a new visual experience of the Prajnaparamita Heart Sutra.

-Enjoy my book!
+Enjoy my books!

 | Japanese calligraphy home | Shodo Art Gallery | Buddhist Art Scrolls |